sebajara/birds/README.md

   sorted by average body weight.
 * Compile file
   [allaboutbirds_booklet.tex](RockCreekPark/allaboutbirds/allaboutbirds_booklet.tex)
-  into a pdf. **NOTE:** by mistake I am adding the ouside frame with default widht, so the last page has two empty extra white columns.
-Need to fix this.
+  into a pdf. **NOTE:** by mistake I am adding the outside frame with a default width, so the last page has two empty extra white columns.
 * The full pdf is in: [allaboutbirds_booklet.pdf](RockCreekPark/allaboutbirds/allaboutbirds_booklet.pdf)